joaoluga/data-engineering-projects/project-1/README.md

 ## 2. Project
 ![alt text](architecture_diagram/source_images/architecture_resized.png "Architecture")

-Our solution included the usage of three main technologies:
+Our solution includes the usage of three main technologies:
 * Apache Hop: as the Drag-And-Drop Orchestration Platform
 * Postgres: as our database to store the raw data and the star schema modeling
 * Metabase: as our Data Visualization tool